 • Post author:

-Low power variable optic has its place, it's good for engaging targets at about 200 to 400 yards.
+A low-power variable optic serves its purpose well, particularly for engaging targets at distances ranging from about 200 to 400 yards.

-A red dot is great for close-quarter shooting where the benefits of unlimited eye relief outweigh the benefits of variable magnification if shooting in improvised positions are required.
+On the other hand, a red dot sight is excellent for close-quarter shooting, where the advantages of unlimited eye relief outweigh the benefits of variable magnification, especially when shooting from improvised positions becomes necessary.

 Red Dot & Magnifier Combo